ming-xwolf/apish-build/deps/lib/luarocks/rocks-5.1/lua-resty-openssl/1.4.0-1/doc/README.md

 When passing a string as second parameter, `md_alg` parameter will specify the name to use when verifying.
 When `md_alg` is undefined, for RSA and EC keys, this function does SHA256 by default.
 For Ed25519 or Ed448 keys, this function does a PureEdDSA verification, no message digest should be specified and will not be used.
-BoringSSL doesn't have default digest thus `md_alg` must be specified.

-`opts` is a table that accepts additional parameters.

-For RSA key, it's also possible to specify `padding` scheme.
-The choice of values are same as those in [pkey:encrypt](#pkeyencrypt).
+When key is a RSA key, the function accepts an optional argument `padding` which choices of values are same as those in [pkey:sign](#pkeysign).
 When `padding` is `RSA_PKCS1_PSS_PADDING`, it's possible to specify PSS salt length by setting `opts.pss_saltlen`.

 For EC key, this function does a ECDSA verification.
 Normally, the ECDSA signature should be encoded in ASN.1 DER format.
 If the `opts` table contains a `ecdsa_use_raw` field with a true value, this library treat `signature` as concatenation of binary representation `pr` and `ps`.
 This is useful for example to verify the signature as JWS.

-This feature is only supported on OpenSSL 1.1.0 or later.
+`opts` is a table that accepts additional parameters which choices of values are same as those in [pkey:sign](#pkeysign).

 ```lua
 -- RSA and EC keys